LikeTheSalad/aaper/README.md

 ```

 #### Or, Set it as the `default` strategy
-We can set our RequestStrategy as default for all the annotated methods by doing the following after registering our custom Strategy:
+We can set our custom RequestStrategy as default for all the annotated methods by doing the following after registering our custom Strategy:

 ```kotlin
 // Application.onCreate